Ashiq3/atria-3d-portfolio/docs/project/REPOSITORY_SETUP_SUMMARY.md

 - ⏳ Set up repository secrets for deployment credentials
 - ⏳ Create project board with columns: Backlog, Todo, In Progress, Review, Done
 - ⏳ Add team members with appropriate permissions

 ## Next Steps

+1. Follow the manual setup instructions in `docs/project/GITHUB_MANUAL_SETUP.md`
+2. Configure branch protection rules
+3. Set up repository secrets for AWS deployment
+4. Create GitHub project board
+5. Add team members to the repository

+## Setup Scripts

+The following scripts are provided to automate the GitHub repository setup:

+- Windows: `scripts/setup-github.bat`
+- macOS/Linux: `scripts/setup-github.sh`

+These scripts require the GitHub CLI to be installed and configured.
+If GitHub CLI is not available, follow the manual setup instructions in `docs/project/GITHUB_MANUAL_SETUP.md`.

+## Next Steps